 2. At-Large Delegate and Alternate Filing Requirements

-Persons desiring to seek at-large delegate or alternate positions may file a statement of candidacy, obtained at www.ctdems.org or at CT Dems, 30 Arbor Street, Suite 106A, Hartford, CT, designating their singular presidential preference and a signed pledge of support for the presidential candidates (including uncommitted status) with the State Party, by emailing conventions@ctdems.org or mailing or delivering in person statement to CT Democrats, 30 Arbor Street Suite 106A, Hartford, CT 06106 by 5pm (EST) on May 28, 2020.
+Persons desiring to seek at-large delegate or alternate positions may file a statement of candidacy, obtained at www.ctdems.org or at CT Dems, 30 Arbor Street, Suite 106A, Hartford, CT, designating their singular presidential preference and a signed pledge of support for the presidential candidates (including uncommitted status) with the State Party, by emailing conventions@ctdems.org or mailing or delivering in person statement to CT Democrats, 30 Arbor Street Suite 106A, Hartford, CT 06106 by 5pm (ET) on June 19, 2020.
 Forms will be available January 2, 2020.
 A candidate’s presidential preference may be modified by submitting an updated pledge of support no later than the filing deadline.
 (Rule 13.A, Rule 14.B, Reg.
 4.22, Reg.
 4.23)

 The statement of candidacy for at-large delegates and for at-large alternates will be the same.
 After the at-large delegates are elected by the State Party Committee, those persons not chosen will then be considered candidates for at-large alternate positions unless they specify otherwise when filing.
 (Rule 19.A)